ickb/proposal/README.md

 ### NervosDAO Illiquidity

 The NervosDAO is possibly the most important smart-contract of Nervos Layer 1 (L1).
 A CKB holder can lock his CKB in the NervosDAO in exchange for a receipt of that specific deposit.
-Every 180 epochs (~30 days) the holder has the option of exchanging his receipt to unlock his initial deposit plus accrued interest.
-This creates an illiquidity for depositor while the CKB is locked.
+Every 180 epochs (~30 days) the depositor has the option of exchanging his receipt to unlock his initial deposit plus accrued interest.
+This creates an illiquidity for the depositor while the CKB is locked.

 ### Untapped Potential